bedardbrandon928/National-Unity-and-Prosperity-Act-NUPA/README.md

 **Signal**: +1 928-419-4189
 **Email**: bedard.brandon928@gmail.com

-All core documents, templates, and the full Auditor’s Log are already in this repository.
-No gatekeeping.
+All core documents, templates, and the full Auditor’s Log are open for review and audit.

 ### Media & Further Reading